bcornec/Lab-git/Python-Redfish/README.md

 ## Conclusion

 The iLO RESTful API provides a rich set of means to display and modify HPE ProLiant servers.
 And as usual there is more than one way to do it, even in python ;-)

+## Additional notes

+To build the local simulator, use the 2 repos https://github.com/bcornec/Redfish-Mockup-Creator and https://github.com/bcornec/Redfish-Mockup-Server with their ilorestfulapiexplorer branches.

+First go into the Redfish-Mockup-Creator, launch `docker-compose up` and watch the Simulator being created (takes some minutes).
+Then go into the Redfish-Mockup-Server and again launch `docker-compose up -d`

+The simulator made from https://ilorestfulapiexplorer.ext.hpe.com will then run by default on port 8111 using http so you can use it with the DMTF examples.